App Patent Search: Everything You Need to Know

 To see patent applications in an online database, begin at the USPTO Full-Text Database site.
 An internet patent search is useful, but getting full results may be difficult and limited by user experience or the content in the databases.

 While patent searches are time-consuming and can be expensive, you must do the work to ensure you don't infringe on another person's patent.
 By doing the search as soon as you feel you have a valuable creation, you increase the odds of protecting your rights.

 If you need more information about app patent searches, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.